InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 3. **Legitimate interest:** the record of a CMP having established legitimate interest transparency for a vendor and/or purpose and whether the user exercised their “Right to Object” to it.
 This includes signals for Purposes in general and Purposes declared specifically for a given Vendor.
 4. **Publisher restrictions:** the restrictions of a vendor's data processing by a publisher within the context of the users trafficking their digital property.
 5. **Publisher transparency and consent:** a segment of a TC String that publishers may use to establish transparency with and receive consent from users for their own legal bases to process personal data or to share with vendors if they so choose.
-6. **Out-of-band (OOB) legal bases** (_**by July 31st 2021, CMPs must update their configuration so that they no longer make use of OOB.
-From Sept 1st 2021, OOB strings will be considered invalid**_) : two segments expressing that a Vendor is using  legal bases outside of the TCF to process personal data.
-The first segment is a list of Vendors disclosed to the user and the second is a list of Vendors that the publisher allows to use out-of-band legal bases.
-7. **Specific jurisdiction disclosures:** the country in which the publisher’s business entity is established or the legislative country of reference and a record of whether Purpose 1, “[to] store and/or access information on a device,” was disclosed to the user since some jurisdictions handle this Purpose differently.
+6. **Specific jurisdiction disclosures:** the country in which the publisher’s business entity is established or the legislative country of reference and a record of whether Purpose 1, “[to] store and/or access information on a device,” was disclosed to the user since some jurisdictions handle this Purpose differently.

 ### Who should create a TC string?